Hatlen/dotfiles-local/README.md

 - Clone this repo to home folder `cd ~`
 - Run `cd ~/dotfiles-local`
 - Run `bash mac-setup.sh`
+- Restart the computer for the settings to be activated
 - Install homebrew (see website for current installation instructions)
+- Temporarily add homebrew paths to PATH by doing `eval "$(/opt/homebrew/bin/brew shellenv)"` (the dotfiles installed later takes care of adding them permanently.
+The path to the executable varies between arm and x86 macs)
 - Install homebrew apps with `brew bundle`
 - Install dotfiles `env RCRC=$HOME/dotfiles-local/rcrc rcup`